 Vienna has over half a million trees and over 1000 parks of various sizes offering shade and cooler surfaces and temperatures.
 The city provides a directory here.

-In the centre, strong options are:
+In the centre, your strongest options are probably:

 - The Stadtpark runs along part of the Ring boulevard that goes around the old town and also includes a section of the River Wien